 A graduate of The Actors’ Institute, London (UK), Sally McLean created her own film and theatre production outfit, Incognita Enterprises in 1997, under the honorary patronage of Academy Award nominee and multiple BAFTA Award winning British actor, Sir Nigel Hawthorne – an association he continued until his passing in 2001.

-Under the umbrella of Incognita, Sally co-produced and co-wrote the UK 45 minute feature film A Little Rain Must Fall (invited to screen at the Cannes Film Festival), as well as writing, producing and directing the short films fixNATION in 2004 (screened on “OutThere”, Foxtel 2005, Selected: Best of Anything Goes Film Screenings 2004, Melbourne), going on to complete her second short film Brigit & Benny (a modern faerietale) (screened at The Festival of the Spirit) in 2005, and the independently commissioned short documentaries The Gyuto Monks – An Australian Awakening (20 mins, 2001) and The Giant, the Witch and the Waterhorse (15 mins, 2002).
-Her most recent film as co-writer and Executive Producer is the comedy short Why Must The Show Go On?
+Under the umbrella of Incognita, Sally co-produced and co-wrote the UK 45 minute feature film A Little Rain Must Fall (invited to screen at the Cannes Film Festival), as well as writing, producing and directing the short films fixNATION in 2004 (screened on “OutThere”, Foxtel 2005, Selected: Best of Anything Goes Film Screenings 2004, Melbourne), going on to complete her second short film Brigit & Benny (a modern faerietale) (screened at The Festival of the Spirit) in 2005.
+Her first television pilot as co-writer and Executive Producer was the comedy short Why Must The Show Go On?
 (2010), in which she also played the lead role of “Madeleine LaRoy”.
+She additionally wrote, directed and produced the independently commissioned short documentaries The Gyuto Monks – An Australian Awakening (20 mins, 2001) and The Giant, the Witch and the Waterhorse (15 mins, 2002).

 Sally has also worked in production with the BBC in the Music & Arts Dept., on program strands such as Bard On The Box, Poetry Nation, and the BAFTA award-winning documentary series, Bookmark, before moving across to the BBC Commercial Channels (now UKTV) to work for the Head of Programing.
 During this time, she was invited to Chair the BBC Alternative Program Development Unit, managing and coordinating three committees of researchers, production assistants and assistant producers, tasked with creating and pitching new documentary and reality ideas for the BBC in-house, which resulted in several new program commissions for both BBC1 & 2.

-Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), in both the Equity and STAA divisions, as well as being a Professional Member of the Australian Film Institute (AFI/AACTA), serving as a Juror for the 2009 & 2010 AFI Awards and again as a Juror for the 2013 AACTA Awards (the AFI Awards’ successor).
-Sally additionally served as a Judge for the 2014 ATOM Awards (the second-longest-running film and media awards in Australia after the AFI/AACTA Awards and publishers of Metro Magazine) for the “Best Documentary – Biography” award category.
+Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), in both the Equity and STAA divisions, as well as being a Professional Member of the Australian Film Institute (AFI/AACTA), serving as a Juror for several years for the AFI Awards and AACTA Awards (the AFI Awards’ successor).
+Sally additionally served as a Judge for three consecutive years for the ATOM Awards (the second-longest-running film and media awards in Australia after the AFI/AACTA Awards and publishers of Metro Magazine) for various “Best Documentary” award categories.
 She is also a previous member of British Equity.

 Additional production positions include Production Coordinator (Melbourne Live Nights) and Assistant Script Coordinator for the highly successful GTV9 sketch comedy program, Comedy Inc. and Production Assistant roles for Big Brother: Hunt for a Housemate(2004-2007), the Australian Idol auditions (Melbourne, 2005) and Series One of 1 vs 100 for Endemol Southern Star.